lammps/lammps/doc/src/pair_tracker.rst

 This pair style is currently incompatible with granular pair styles that extend beyond the contact (e.g. JKR and DMT).

+This fix is part of the MISC package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` doc page for more info.

 Related commands
 """"""""""""""""